MicrosoftDocs/memdocs/memdocs/intune/protect/software-updates-guide-macos.md

 # Software updates planning guide for managed macOS devices in Microsoft Intune

 Keeping your devices current with updates is critical.
 Admins must do what they can to reduce risk of security events, and reduce this risk with minimal disruption to the business & users.
-For macOS 12.4+ devices, you can use Intune manage device updates, including when devices are updated, and provide update status reporting for admins.

 Intune has built-in policies that can manage software updates.
+For macOS devices, you can use Intune to manage device updates, configure when devices are updated, and review the device update status.

 This article includes an admin guide for enrolled and managed macOS devices.
 Use this information to help manage software updates on your organization-owned devices.

 This article applies to:

-- macOS devices enrolled in Intune
+- macOS 12.4+ devices enrolled in Intune

 > [!TIP]
 > If your devices are personally owned, then go to the [software updates admin guide for personal devices](software-updates-guide-personal-byod.md).